imcbrearty/GENIE/Code/README.md

 Use the parameter "fixed_subnetworks" in train_config.yaml to train the GNN on specific instances of subnetworks available per day, as recorded in the pick data (else, only random subsets of stations are chosen).

 Note, there are a few fixed scale-dependent parameters in module.py, such as "scale_rel", "scale_t" and "eps"; these are used to normalize typical offset distances between nodes, and arival time uncertainities.
-For small applications (e.g., < 50 km or so), these parameters should typically be decreased from their default values somewhat.
+For small applications (e.g., < 50 km or so), these parameters should typically be decreased from their default values.
 In the future, these variables will be set in one of the config files.

 ## Running process_continuous_days.py